evkx/evkx.github.io/content/models/audi/a6_e-tron/a6_avant_e-tron_performance/_index.md

 ---
 title: Audi A6 Avant e-tron performance
 linktitle: "A6 Avant e-tron performance"
-description: "Audi A6 Avant e-tron performance is an all-electric premium sedan with a WLTP range of up to 720 km (448 miles).
+description: "Audi A6 Avant e-tron performance is an all-electric premium station wagon with a WLTP range of up to 720 km (448 miles).
 EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true